Harrywang12/terrahacksproject/README.md

-# 🧘 Posture Checker
+# 🧘 Perfect Posture

 A desktop application that uses AI to monitor your posture in real-time using your webcam.
-Built with Electron and TensorFlow.js, featuring a Teachable Machine pose classification model.
+Built with Electron and TensorFlow.js, featuring an improved pose classification model for enhanced accuracy.

 ## ✨ Features

 - **Real-time Posture Detection**: Uses your webcam to continuously monitor your sitting posture
-- **AI-Powered Classification**: Leverages a custom-trained Teachable Machine model to classify posture types
+- **AI-Powered Classification**: Leverages an improved pose classification model for enhanced accuracy
 - **Visual Feedback**: Displays skeleton overlay on the video feed with keypoints
 - **Smart Feedback**: Provides personalized advice based on detected posture
 - **Confidence Scoring**: Shows how confident the AI is in its posture assessment